mkinsz/version/README.md

 ### 😄 简介

-Use python to produce the .hpp to describe the commit id and time for project
+Use python to produce the .hpp to describe the commit id of git and time for project